leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/input.rst

 ====

 These preferences control how a :ref:`NDOF device <hardware-ndof>` interacts with the 3D Viewport.
-These preferences can also be accessed using the :kbd:`NDOF-Menu` button on the NDOF device to open a popup menu to adjust the settings directly from the 3D Viewport.
+These preferences can also be accessed using the :kbd:`NDOFMenu` button on the NDOF device to open a pop-up menu to adjust the settings directly from the 3D Viewport.

 Pan Sensitivity
    The overall sensitivity for panning in the 3D Viewport.